HPS906 - Clinical Placement and Case Analysis 1

 Assessment task 4: Satisfactory case report (approximately 4000 words) written by the student and submitted to the University Supervisor within 21 days of completion of placement

-Assessment task 5: Attendance at and active participation in Case Analysis Seminars and satisfactory presentation of a case.
+Assessment task 5: Attendance at and active participation in weekly Case Analysis Seminars and satisfactory oral presentation of a case formulation.

 These assessment and procedural components constitute 100% of the assessment for this unit and failure to satisfactorily complete the requirements of any one component will result in the student failing the unit, preclude the admission of the student to the next placement and may result in the student's exclusion from the course.